Home PageBlog › Psychiatric Service Dog

 Psychiatric Service Dog

-Eligibility: To be eligible for a psychiatric service dog, you must have a mental health condition that substantially limits one or more major life activities.
-The ADA defines a mental health disability as “any mental or psychological disorder” such as “emotional or mental illness, and specific learning disabilities.”
+To qualify for a psychiatric service dog, you need to meet two service dog requirements: have an ADA-eligible disability and a dog that has been trained to perform a task relating to your condition.
+The ADA defines a mental health disability as “any mental or psychological disorder” such as “emotional or mental illness, and specific learning disabilities” that substantially limits one or more major life activities, such as the ability to work, socialize, sleep, or go to school.

 • Major depression (Clinical depression)